- Prospective Students

 Where do law students live?

 The university has designated Graduate/23 and Over floors available through campus housing.
 Visit housing.unlv.edu for more information.
 Also, housing in the Las Vegas valley is relatively affordable and available.

-Applicants that have lived in Nevada one year prior to the start of classes and Nevada high school graduates are automatically classified as residents at the time of application.
-Otherwise, applicants and students need to submit a residency application to obtain Nevada residency.
+Applicants who have lived in Nevada for twelve consecutive months prior to the start of classes and Nevada high school graduates will be classified as residents for tuition purposes when they provide documentation substantiating the assertion of residency.
+Otherwise, applicants and students must submit a residency application to obtain Nevada residency.